4st 7lb: Reception

 The song received acclaim from music critics.
 Nick Butler of Sputnikmusic praised the song, referring it as "quite simply, genius".
 He also commented that the song "contains one of the best lyrics even written by anyone, replete with the awesome chorus", while describing the song's musical structure in detail.
 Stephen Thomas Erlewine of AllMusic wrote: "the diary of anorexia '4st 7lb' is one of the most chilling songs in rock & roll".
 Tim O'Neil of PopMatters described the song as "the most specifically evocative track on the album".
 Mark Edwards of Stylus Magazine stated that the song, along with two other tracks, "Mausoleum" and "Faster", "takes your breath away", while commenting that the song is deeply disturbing.
 He also inferred that "it comes as close to glamourising anorexia as you can get".
+In a retrospective review, critic Mike Cormack wrote that "Simply as a literary artefact, “4st 7lb” (the weight at which anorexia becomes fatal) is among the most impressive achievements in rock music.
+Its music is equally crafted, nauseating waves of guitar in the first half subsiding in a rare diminuendo, gradually declining to nothingness to mirror the anorexic’s final decline...
+'4st 7lb' is a towering reminder of the potential of rock music.
+It is utterly harrowing and yet almost majestic in its artistry."